 Like the WRX, the STI's interior is based heavily on that of the Impreza.
 That means a simple, no-nonsense design that trades expressive flourishes for intuitive ergonomics.
 Sporty, STI-specific elements include a flat-bottom steering wheel, (optional) combination alcantara/two-tone leather sports seats, imitation carbon fiber trim, and a red-face shifter knob.

 Informative instrumentation is one of the STI's strong points.
 A special STI Design electroluminescent gauge panel uses a 3.5-inch LCD screen to display certain functions, including the selected gear, and a 4.3-inch LCD screen mounted on the dashboard provides info on boost pressure, the traction control system, audio settings and Bluetooth connectivity.

 Overly fussy and generally confusing to use, the optional navigation system is one of the worst units in any modern vehicle.
-At least the setup gains more functionality for the latest model year with Subaru's new Starlink infotainment system.
-Through a user's Bluetooth-connected smartphone, Starlink provides access to Aha radio, which offers tens of thousands of stations of Web-based content like Slacker, MOG and Rhapsody.
+At least it offers good functionality through Subaru's Starlink connectivity system, which provides smartphone-based access to Aha radio, Facebook and Twitter.

 Trim Level Breakdown

-Subuaru appeals to two very different groups - families seeking safe and reliable transportation, and younger buyers seeking fast, fun, all-wheel drive performance vehicles.
+Subarus appeal to two very different groups - families seeking safe and reliable transportation, and younger buyers seeking fast, fun, all-wheel drive performance vehicles.
 The Impreza WRX STI Sedan is aimed at the second group, finding its biggest competition in the rival Mitsubishi Lancer Evolution X. Some may also consider the Mazda Mazdaspeed 3 and the Ford Focus ST.